This glossary defines terms used across the Lytics platform and documentation.

 The process of setting up an account and training the customer on how to use the core functionalities of Lytics to achieve their marketing goals and use cases.

 Connected Customers are users who are engaged across multiple channels and are more likely to continue engaging with your brand.
 Lytics introduced the Connected Customer KPI as part of the Intelligence Reports.

 An Integration that has been authorized between Lytics and a third-party tool.

 Content Affinity is a measurement of a user’s interest in a particular content topic.
 It can be loosely interpreted as the probability that a user will interact with content about that topic.

 Lytics Content Affinity Engine is a programmatic approach to extracting meaningful topics from URLs or other sources of content, and calculating users’ affinities based on their interactions with that content.

 The task of assigning one or more topics to a document (a URL, an email, ad, or other content type) as part of the content enrichment process.
 Lytics can also ingest existing topics and taxonomy.
-Read more in this blog post.
+Read more about the Content Classification dashboard.

 A Content Collection is a group of content (documents).
 Collections can be dynamic and rule-based, or static and hand-selected groups of content.

 The Lytics Content Collection Builder is used for building dynamic or locked content collections, which are essential for setting up content recommendations.